Tummy Time: Why It’s Important For Your Little One’s Development

-But, why is tummy time so important, when should it commence, when should it be phased out, and how can you make the most of this unique window of development?
+But, why is it so important, when should it commence, when should it be phased out?
+And, importantly, how can you make the most of this unique window of development?

 You’re probably familiar with the importance of your little one assuming the safe sleeping position: flat on their back.
 So, to ensure your little one spends adequate time on their front, supervised tummy time during waking hours can help experience a range of different positions.

 This helps support your baby’s development in a number of ways, including: